T

 • Small backpack or day bagEssential

-For carrying essentials during day trips and city exploration.
+For carrying essentials during daily excursions.

 Destination-specific tips